DevSilv/DevSilv-bracket-string-validator/README.md

 # bracket-string-validator

-bracket-string-validator is a utility that checks whether a string is a so-called "bracket string".
+bracket-string-validator is an application that can check whether a given string is a so-called bracket string.

 A "bracket string" is a string that consists only of properly closed brackets (be it `()`, `[]` or `{}`); what is more, brackets of each type must be closed properly in relation to all of the other types that exist in the string.
 Examples of bracket strings: `()` or `({()})[]`.
 Examples of "non-bracket strings": `)(` or `([)]`.

-I have found the idea of bracket strings on the forum 4programmers.net.
+I have found the idea of "bracket strings" on the forum 4programmers.net.
+It also seems to occur across the internet, at least on Polish websites.
+For details on that term, see the page "[The term bracket string](https://github.com/silvuss/silvuss-bracket-string-validator-4p/wiki/The-term-bracket-string)" of the wiki.

 **Read before use:** This application **is not** intended to be used according to the purpose described above.
 You may use it **only** to test whether the code is written the way it is expected (i.e. it produces expected results) and **only** when you know what the code will really do.
 For details, see the section "[Disclaimers](#disclaimers)" of this README.